a person wrapping and packing away dishes, glassware, and mugs

 Photo of Packing Beer Mugs

-How Do I Safely Pack Pint Glasses?
+How to Safely Pack Pint Glasses

 Photo of Pint Glasses Being Packed Step 1